Creates a new secondary browser window and loads the referenced resource.

 How do I turn off window resizability or remove toolbars?

 You can not by force.
 Mozilla-based users can have absolute control over window functionalities (resizability and scrollability) and toolbars presence by editing user preferences in about:config or via advanced prefs.
 Since your users are the ones who are targeted to view and to use such windows (not you, the web author), then best is to avoid interfering with their habits and preferences.
 We recommend to always set the resizability and scrollbars presence (if needed) to yes to insure accessibility to content and usability of windows.
-This is in the best interests of both the web author and of users as well.
+This is in the best interests of the web author and of the users.

 How to resize a window to fit its content?